andrewheiss/scorecarddiplomacy-org/content/pages/human-trafficking.md

 ![Number of state parties to the Palermo Protocol](/files/images/figure3_3_palermo_protocol_ratifications.png)

-*Figure 3.3*.
-Number of state parties to the Palermo Protocol to Prevent, Suppress and Punish Trafficking in Persons (Palermo Protocol) to the Convention against Transnational Organized Crime.
+<div class="well"><em>Figure 3.3</em>.
+Number of state parties to the Palermo Protocol to Prevent, Suppress and Punish Trafficking in Persons (Palermo Protocol) to the Convention against Transnational Organized Crime.<br>
-Source: UNODC.
+Source: UNODC.</div>

 IGOs focused on human trafficking include the United Nations Office on Drugs and Crime (UNODC), which started the Global Programme against Trafficking in Human Beings in 1999, the International Labour Organization (ILO), the International Criminal Police Organization, and the International Organization for Migration.
 In 2007 UNODC launched UN.GIFT (United Nations Global Initiative to Fight Human Trafficking) with a large gathering in Vienna, Austria.
 In 2002 the Organization for Security and Co-operation in Europe (OSCE) adopted the Declaration on Trafficking in Human Beings that created so-called “national referring mechanisms” to facilitate coordination.
 The Council of Europe and the European Union have also been active, though the focus has largely been limited to member and neighbor states.
 The US has been at the forefront of leaning on governments around the world to live up to international standards.